 On 21 November 2020, the government confirmed that properties in buildings without cladding will no longer need an EWS1 form to sell or re-mortgage.

-In order to produce the certification, intrusive inspections of a building by a suitably qualified person are required.
-The independent person will then complete and sign the EWS1 form, if the inspection results allow this.
+In order to produce the certification and EWS1 provides, an intrusive inspection of a building by a suitably qualified person is required.

 At MTVH, our number one priority is the safety of all our residents.
 All our buildings are regularly assessed for fire safety via a Fire Risk Assessment.
 Where we have an EWS1 form for a building, this will be shared with customers and their representatives upon request.